greglg45/bc-api-sms/docs/installation-rocky-linux.md

 An `install.sh` helper script is provided to perform these steps automatically.
 Run it as root and follow the prompts.
 The script now asks for the TLS certificate and key so the service can be served over HTTPS.
+It will also clone the repository if needed and recreate the target directory should it not already contain a valid Git checkout.

 ## Set up the Python environment
 ```bash